 Outreach to partners and key stakeholders.
 By building partnerships with other experts in the field of retirement research and with stakeholders that support retirement security, we leverage the impact of our research and education efforts.
 Our outreach activities also improve the capacity of government agencies, non-profits, the private sector, and others working to promote and expand retirement security.

-In January 2011, Diane Oakley was named executive director of the National Institute on Retirement Security.
-With the Board of Directors, Oakley leads the organization’s strategic planning, research and education initiatives.
+In March 2019, Dan Doonan was named executive director of the National Institute on Retirement Security.
+With the Board of Directors, Doonan leads the organization’s strategic planning, retirement research and education initiatives.